Giuseppe-Nucifora/ArmFlix/README.md

 Project made for the class of Computer Architecture (Architettura degli elaboratori) at Unical.
 Based on the CPU Arm.
 It includes the following point:

-1.Menù and interaction with it
+1.Menù and interaction with it\n
 2.Array with multiple types of data and print 3.Add/remove element
 4.File I/O